 Interferon (IFN) was introduced to help boost the body’s natural defense system (immune system) to fight infection.
 In more recent years, pegylated interferon (PEG-IFN) was developed to be taken as a once-weekly injection under the skin in combination with other medicines.

-Ribavirin also became part of a standard Hep C treatment regimen.
+Ribavirin (RBV) also became part of a standard Hep C treatment regimen.
 Ribavirin is used to fight certain viruses, though it does not work against Hep C by itself.
 It is taken twice a day, orally, along with other medicines to treat Hep C.

 Direct Acting Antivirals (DAAs) have greatly improved cure rates and don’t have the harsh side effects of previous medicines.
 These medicines are taken orally—no injections are needed.